ploomber/ploomber/doc/get-started/basic-concepts.rst

    ploomber build

-Ploomber keeps track of source changes to skip up-to-date tasks; if you ``ploomber build`` that command again, only tasks whose source code has changed are executed.
-This helps iterate faster, as changes to the pipeline only trigger the least amount of tasks.
+Ploomber keeps track of source changes to skip up-to-date tasks.
+If you run ``ploomber build`` again, only tasks whose source code has changed are executed.
+This helps iterate faster, as changes to the pipeline only trigger the least number of tasks.

 .. tip::